b2b vs b2c marketing

 Did that elicit a touch of emotion within you?
 Well, we felt it.

 Also, B2C businesses often employ a broad marketing strategy to attract customers since their products or services are not tailored to a specific target audience or need a well-founded buyer persona.
-This is because consumers’ motivations for purchasing mass-market B2C products can vary widely.
+Consumers’ motivations for purchasing mass-market B2C products can vary widely.

 In comparison, B2B Content Marketing caters to longer sales cycles.
-B2B Content Marketing builds trust and addresses targeted buyer personas’ specific wants and challenges.
+It builds trust and addresses the specific wants and challenges of targeted buyer personas.

 B2C sales cycles are shorter, with more straightforward funnels and lower prices, while B2B sales cycles are longer and require nurturing relationships.
 Or retention, you can take it any way you want.